Watch / Book Overviews / New Testament Overviews

 1 Timothy

 In this letter, Paul instructs Timothy on how to address corrupt leaders who are sharing false teachings in the church of Ephesus.
-This letter addresses leadership, relationships, and service.
-Paul makes clear that what a church believes will directly shape how its members live and behave.
-So the church's theology and beliefs must constantly be critiqued and formed by the Scriptures and good news about Jesus.
-The church should be known for its devotion to the risen King Jesus as it models integrity, good works, and serving the poor and most vulnerable.
+Paul makes clear that what a church believes directly shapes how its members live.
+The church should be known for its devotion to the risen King Jesus as it models integrity and serving the poor and most vulnerable.

 9:16